enriquerdriguez/fcm-ruby-challenge/README.md

 ### Performance Considerations

-When thinking about the solution for this challenge, the first thing that came to my mind was to filter segments by the initial point and then loop through the rest of the segments to find the next linked segment.
+When thinking about the solution for this challenge, the first thing that came to mind was to filter segments by the initial point and then loop through the rest of the segments to find the next linked segment.
 My first approach looked like this:
 ```bash
   def self.group_segments(segments, base_airport)